-Possession of a firearm or other weapon shall result in expulsion from school for a period of one calendar year (186 days), except the superintendent may recommend this expulsion requirement be modified on a case-by-case basis under the provisions of the JDC policy (probation).
+Possession of a firearm or other weapon shall result in expulsion from school for a period of one calendar year, except the superintendent may recommend this expulsion requirement be modified on a case-by-case basis.
 Possession of a facsimile of a weapon may result in suspension or expulsion.
 Expulsion hearings for possession of a weapon shall be conducted by the superintendent or the superintendent's designee.
 Students violating this policy shall be reported as having a felony or misdemeanor and also referred to the appropriate law enforcement agency(ies) and if a juvenile, to SRS or the Commissioner of Juvenile Justice.